estruyf/blog-content/content/posts/2026-06-16-ai-didnt-take-the-joy-out-of-coding-i-gave-it-away.md

 I've made peace with becoming an (AI agent) manager.
 That happens to most eventually in our careers.
 There's something strange about this particular kind of managing, though.
 When you ask a person to do something, you don't expect them back in five minutes saying it's done and ready for the next task.
 With an agent, that's exactly what happens.
 Done.
 Next.
 Done.
 Next.

 There's no breathing space.
 There's always a next thing to think about.
 The work used to have a rhythm to it.
 You'd struggle, you'd get stuck, you'd finally figure it out, and there was this moment of joy when it clicked.
 Hours in the code, and then *done*.
-The struggle was also the finish line.
+Figuring it out was the whole reward.

 That moment barely happens now.
 Not because I never touch the code.
 I still write a lot of code, but I do way more code reviews now (which is the borign part, that is why I like to use [AI Code Reviewing tools](https://www.eliostruyf.com/ai-code-review-journey-copilot-coderabbit-macroscope/)).
 Still, the loop has no friction in it anymore.
-And it turns out, the friction was where the feeling lived.
+And that friction is apparently what I was doing it for in the first place.

 {{< blockquote type="note" text="What would have taken months can now be done in weeks.
 What would have taken a week takes a day or two.
 The real question is: after those two days, what's next?
 I'm not sure we're always ready for the answer." >}}